maarten-pennings/WordClock/README.md

 We notice the following

- - The bit clock is ~783kHz, which is close to the 800kHz from the documentation.
+ - The bit clock is ~781kHz, which is close to the 800kHz from the documentation.
+ - Note that the measured T1H is 0.89 µs, seems out of spec.
+It should be 0.7µs ± 150ns, that is 550ns..850ns, so 890 is too long.
  - The protocol is simple: the 3x8 bits are send, no overhead bits.
  - One NeoPixel thus takes 24/800k = 30µs to configure.
  - Pixel timing is confirmed in the capture: the whole transmission takes just over 30µs.